Junee: Rail and road

 The Main South railway line between Sydney and Melbourne runs through Junee, as does the Olympic Highway, named for the route of the 1956 Summer Olympics Torch Relay.

 The advent of rail transport in 1878 provided the impetus for an economic boom providing local agricultural producers with affordable direct access to markets in Sydney.
 In 1952 the largest wheat terminal in the Southern Hemisphere was constructed at Junee, adjacent to the South West Railway, providing both rail and road transport.

 Rail transport makes an important contribution to the local economy with Regional Rail Logistics operating a containerised freight service that delivers various goods from Junee to Sydney, with interstate freight trains also passing through the town.

 Local Government

 On 1 January 1981, Junee Municipal Council amalgamated with the surrounding "Illabo Shire Council', creating Junee Shire Council.

 Climate

 Junee has as a rather dry humid subtropical climate (Köppen Cfa), lying about 75 mm above semi-arid classification.
-It features hot and dry summers and cool, moderately cloudy winters.
+It features hot and dry summers and cool, rather cloudy winters.
 The highest temperature recorded at Junee was 46.1 °C on 31 January 1968; the lowest recorded was −5.0 °C on 1 July 1971 and 6 August 1974.
 The average annual rainfall is 530.6 mm spread across 88 days (with the majority in winter).
 It can snow on rare occasions, with the last snowfall in August 2019.